kubernetes/enhancements/keps/sig-node/4112-passdown-resources-to-cri/README.md

 #### Story 3

-As a cluster administrator, I want to install an OCI hook/runc wrapper/NRI plugin that does customized resource handling.
+As a cluster administrator, I want to install an NRI plugin that does customized resource handling.
+I run kubelet with CPU manager and memory manager disabled.
+Instead I use my NRI plugin to do customized resource allocation (e.g. cpu and memory pinning).
+To do that properly I need the actual resource requests and limits requested by the user.

 ### Notes/Constraints/Caveats (Optional)